Today’s VA Home Loan Rates

 What Determines My Rate?

 When it comes to your VA loan rate on an individual basis, it really comes down to your financial health, including your credit score and income.
 This is because your credit and borrowing history, as well as your ability to make your loan payments, determines how much risk you present to the lender.

 If you’re looking for a way you can get a better VA home loan interest rate in the near future, you should focus on improving your credit score.
 But even then, this process can take months or even longer—especially if you need to make a significant improvement in order to reach the next credit score range.
-While you only need to have a minimum 580 FICO score (which is in the fair credit score range) as part of Griffin Funding’s VA loan requirements, you’ll likely be able to qualify for a lower rate if you can raise your credit score to a good or excellent rating.
+While you only need to have a minimum 500 FICO score (which is in the poor or fair credit score range) as part of Griffin Funding’s VA loan requirements, you’ll likely be able to qualify for a lower rate if you can raise your credit score to a good or excellent rating.

-If you have a longer timeline that you’re working with in order to purchase or refinance your home, you could focus on increasing your income.
+If you have a longer timeline that you’re working with to purchase or refinance your home, you could focus on increasing your income.
 This could be by getting a promotion or creating a second source of income.